Brazil – Home of the Monster Peacock Bass

 Since we pioneered these trips 19 years ago we have used 4 different airlines from the USA to Brazil.
 We started out with Varig Airlines who had flights 2 times a week.
 Then we used Lloyd Aereo Boliviano for a few years, who had 1 flight a week.
 Both these airlines were unsatisfactory so went to T.A.M. airlines.
 When 9/11 happened T.A.M. quit flying a lot of their destinations so we went back to Lloyd Aereo Boliviano.
 We next used Delta airlines, but they have discontinued their direct flights to Manaus.
 We are now currently using TAM airline once again as it is the only airline with direct flights from the US (Miami) to Manaus.

 Our fishing schedule is always based upon the airline schedule.
-Flights leave every Saturday morning from Miami and return the following Saturday afternoon on our September and October trips.
-Flights leave every Saturday from Miami and return the following Sunday on our November through March trips.
+Flights leave every Friday morning from Miami and return the following Sunday afternoon on our September and October trips.
+Flights leave every Friday from Miami and return the following Sunday on our January and February trips.
 This allows 6 days of fishing for our clients’ enjoyment.

 The majority of our fishermen prefer to arrive Manaus, Brazil and go directly to the jungle rivers and start fishing ASAP.
 Then after 6 days of fighting the wonderful peacocks almost everyone is ready to come back home.
 Brazil peacock bass fishingIf you desire to stay an extra day or two in Manaus, we can arrange your hotel and airline for you.
 There are a few interesting things to do, including shopping, tour of the opera house, a trip to the Buffalo Restaurant, the Fish Market, boat tours to the famous “Meeting of the Waters” and many eco-tours.
 The Park Suites Hotel always has some activities such as native dancers in tropical costumes such as the ones pictured here.
 The hotel also has one of the most unbelievable buffet breakfasts in the whole world and it’s included in the room rate.
 If you wish to stay over, just let us know and we will make the arrangements for you.

-Our September and October 2017 and January-March 2018 trip package prices (per client), excluding round trip air from home to Manaus, are $5250.00*
+Our September and October 2023 and January and February 2024 trip package prices (per client), excluding round trip air from home to Manaus, are $5750.00*

 September and October Trips: